bobbingwide/fizzie/readme.txt

 == Change Log ==
+= 0.3.1 =
+* Changed: Rename more query-pagination blocks to query-pagination-numbers,,[github bobbingwide fizzie issues 11]
+* Changed: Rename editor-style.css to style-editor.css and set block widths in the editor

 = 0.3.0 =
 * Changed: Change from overriding query-pagination to query-pagination-numbers,[github bobbingwide fizzie issues 18]
 * Changed: Add support for oik-themes - for FSE themes,[github bobbingwide fizzie issue 51]